CumulusNetworks/docs/content/cumulus-linux-58/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 Flow control influences data transmission to manage congestion along a network path.

-Cumulus Linux supports the following congestion control mechanisms:
+Cumulus Linux supports the following flow control mechanisms:
 - Link pause (IEEE 802.3x), sends specialized ethernet frames to an adjacent layer 2 switch to stop or *pause* **all** traffic on the link during times of congestion.
 - Priority Flow Control (PFC), which is an upgrade of link pause that IEEE 802.1bb defines, extends the pause frame concept to act on a per switch priority value basis instead of an entire link.
 A PFC pause frame indicates to the peer which specific switch priority value to pause, while other switch priority values or queues continue transmitting.
-- Explicit Congestion Notification (ECN).
-Unlike link pause and PFC that operate only at layer 2, ECN is an end-to-end layer 3 congestion control protocol.
-Defined by RFC 3168, ECN relies on bits in the IPv4 header Traffic Class to signal congestion conditions.
-ECN requires one or both server endpoints to support ECN to be effective.

 {{%notice note%}}
 You can not configure link pause and PFC on the same port.